From BR Bullpen

 McNally suffered from a sore arm in 1967, but rebounded to become a 20-game winner in 1968.
 This began a string of four seasons where the crafty left-hander won at least 20 games and was among the best pitchers in baseball.
 McNally was a key part of the Orioles' rotation that led the team to three consecutive AL pennants and another World Championship in 1970.
 A highlight of McNally's successes over this period came with his bat, as he hit a grand slam against the Cincinnati Reds in the 1970 World Series.
 In addition, McNally was part of the 1971 Orioles rotation which featured four 20-game winners (Mike Cuellar, Pat Dobson, and Jim Palmer joined McNally).

 McNally remained an effective starter from 1972-1974, although his win total dropped during these years.
 He continued to be among the American League leaders in innings pitched during this period, but often did not receive the run support necessary to remain a 20-game winner.
 With young pitchers coming up through the Orioles farm system, Baltimore packaged him in a trade with the Montreal Expos that brought the Orioles Ken Singleton.
-Meanwhile, McNally pitched less than half a season in an Expos uniform before deciding to retire.
+Meanwhile, McNally pitched less than half a season in an Expos uniform in 1975 before deciding to retire.
 His contribution to baseball history had not ended, however.

 In 1975 Dave McNally and Andy Messersmith played but refused to sign their respective contracts.
 After the season they claimed that they had played out their "option year" under the reserve clause and asserted that they were then free agents.
-McNally had no intention of returning to baseball at that time - he ran a series of successful automobile dealerships around his home town, but he agreed to join Messersmith to make it more difficult for the owners to pressure a single active player to drop his case, and thus not resolving the underlying issue.
+McNally had no intention of returning to baseball at that time - he ran a series of successful automobile dealerships around his home town - but he agreed to join Messersmith to make it more difficult for the owners to pressure a single active player to drop his case, and thus not resolving the underlying issue.
 Arbitrator Peter Seitz's decision in favor of the players broke the power of clubs to renew contracts perpetually and opened the free agent era in organized baseball.

 An oddity of McNally's post-baseball life came a number of years after his retirement, when he suffered from a severe case of the hiccups which persisted for a significant period of time.
 He died in 2002 at the age of 60.
 He is one of the few major leaguers from the state of Montana; he was the first of four major leaguers from Billings, MT (as of 2006), and the only one to die there (also as of 2006).
 Coincidentally, in his last Major League start, he faced the San Diego Padres' Joe McIntosh, another native of Billings.